antoinevg/GSG/luna/design/rfp.md

 * Commands shall be implemented as a single keyword containing no preceding or interceding dash or underscore tokens to distinguish them from flags.
 * Flags shall be distinguished by a single dash (abbreviated flag name) and a double dash (expanded flag name).
 * Abbreviated flag names shall use the first letter of their expanded variant.
 Where this leads to conflicts alternative wording should be explored for the expanded names.
-* Abbreviated flag names shall be capitalized in order to further distinguish them from expanded flag names.
+* Abbreviated flag names shall be lower-case in order to reduce cognitive overhead.
-* Abbreviated flag names may be omitted for lesser-used commands (e.g. `--keep-files`)

 ### 5.1 Description